Skip to main content

 You may be able to take legal action against the council.
 This is called judicial review.

 You'll need a solicitor's help.
-Get advice as soon as possible.
+Get legal advice as soon as possible.
 You could:

 There are important deadlines for legal action.
 You'll usually need to apply to the court within 3 months of when you applied as homeless.
-If more than 3 months have passed, a solicitor can help you work out your options.
+If more than 3 months have passed, speak to a solicitor to find out if you can still take action.

 Housing laws differ between Scotland and England.